wrynearson/wrynearson.github.io/src/posts/2025-05-20-home-cloud.md

 ### Electricity

-Roughly 10Wh _ 24 _ 365 = \_\_\_
+Roughly 10W per hour x 24h x 365 = 87.6 kWh per year.

 ## Summary

 This was a great, low-stakes entry into the world of building a homelab.
 I could manage all of the VMs and services by going to my "homepage" and then clicking on the service to open it.

 It was super easy to "mount" the network storage to my Mac, and be able to interact with photos from my dSLR.
 I could also store some large files on the same share to free up laptop storage space (however, I kept backups of all data elsewhere during this phase).
 Immich makes viewing and backing up photos from your phone trivially easy and snappy.

 What wasn't snappy was trying to skim through RAW photos, or try to edit them in any way.
-If I loaded all of the photos into Photomator, the editor I've been trying out recently over Lightroom, it would never load.
+If I loaded all of the photos into [Photomator](https://www.pixelmator.com/photomator/), the editor I've been trying out recently over Lightroom, it would never load.
 If I selectively added individual folders to Photomator, it'd load after ~30s, but each photo would take upwards of 5s to load.

 Even more critically, this iteration felt fragile, being a laptop with a single external hard drive.

 The next version would need to be snappier and have a solid backup plan.

-# Round 2
+# Round 2 (March 2025)

 Most NAS devices use spinning HDDs for storage.
 While they excel in low cost per TB of storage (sometimes as little as $15/TB), they're somewhat energy intensive, slow (especially and fetching lots of files, like what I'd be doing with the RAW photos), and sometimes noisy.

 Solid-state storage (SSDs) were the clear answer.
 They're silent, durable (no moving parts), and much faster (in read/write speeds, and the number of operations they can do per second), but do cost more per TB.

-I wasn't quite ready to build the PC from scratch, so I stumbled upon a company called CWWK that builds what looks like the perfect pre-built product — the Pocket NAS.
-It's absolutely tiny, fairly quiet, and has four m.2 SSD slots (the same type of SSD that's probably in your laptop), and fast ethernet ports, all at an affordable price.
+I wasn't quite ready to build the PC from scratch, so I stumbled upon a company called CWWK that builds what looks like the perfect pre-built product — the [Pocket NAS](https://cwwk.net/products/cwwk-x86-p6-pocket-nas-board-pc-intel-i3-n55-n150-2xi226-v-2-5g-ddr5-4800mhz-4xm-2-nvme-firewall-router-mini-pc-case-2xusb3-2-2xhd).
+It's absolutely tiny, fairly quiet, and has four m.2 SSD slots (the same type of SSD that's probably in your laptop), and fast 2.5Gbit ethernet ports, all at an affordable price.
 I could get started by just plugging in my storage, without having to build the thing from scratch.

 While the product was built quite well, my unit unfortunately didn't deliver on its core promise of being a pocket NAS.
 Only one of the four m.2 SSD slots was being registered by the computer.
 Software and hardware checks weren't yielding results.
 Support instructions weren't so clear, so I think I flashed the wrong version of the updated BIOS on the device, rendering it unusable.
-Luckily, I was able to get a refund (return in progress and I write).
+Luckily, I was able to get a refund.

 ## Cost